McTsts/Minecraft-String-Utilities/README.md

 #### Other Instructions
 - `/function base64:call` will copy the array of characters from the output array of the strings module, then convert them.
 (Good for converting player skull data)
 - `/function print:call` converts an array of bytes in the `storage ascii:main bytes` into ascii characters (ascii values 32 to 126)

+## Module - Parcer
+#### Basic Instructions
+1. `/data modify storage parce:in in set value ["{",'"',"a",'"',":",'"',"b",'"',"}"]`
+2. `/function parcer:call`
+3. `/data get storage parce:main out` to read the output

+#### Other info
+- Itegrated with this module is a base(x) converter, instructions for its use can be found [here](https://github.com/gibbsly/fantastic-palm-tree)
+- The output of this is formatted in name/value pairs inside of an output array, the notation is `{Value:[],Type:"",Extra:[],Name:[]}` Minecraft itself orders the data like this, I do not have any control over how the data is ordered inside of the pair itself.
+- currently arrays aren't supported, it jsut copies all data from the start of the array (`[`) to the end of the array (`]`), leaving all data within un-prosessed
+- escape characters aren't recognised/supported, so avoid colons (:) in the name of a pair, and curly brackets or commas in the value of a pair.
+- It is spelt wrong, I know, it is too late to go back now.

 ## Credit
 We were able to make this thanks to: